Geetha63/MS-Teams-Scripts/Call Quality Dashboard Report/README.md

 # Description

-The script will provide total stream count including audio, video, app sharing for provided start time and end time, CQD report of a given time
+Script will provide total stream count including audio, video, app sharing for provided start time and end time, CQD report of a given time

 PowerShell should be more than 3.0 version